 The main benefits of sous vide balls are that they are flexible, affordable, convenient and easy to clean.

-- Easy Access to Food – For convenience, I can add more food, change its position or remove it without having to deal with a lid.
+For convenience, I can add more food, change its position or remove it without having to deal with a lid or plastic wrap.
 I simply dip a pair of tongs into the container or pull the bag from its interior.

 How to Use Sous Vide Ping Pong Balls

 Using sous vide balls is simple.
-Float the balls on the water surface to insulate the hot water from evaporating.
+All you need to do is set the balls in the water.
+They’ll float on the water surface to insulate the hot water from evaporating.

 That’s pretty much it.
 Instead of using a container lid or foil/plastic wrap, use the sous vide balls.